zeropoolnetwork/sharded-storage-docs/article/main.md

 To prevent spam from malicious nodes with not enough space, we should implement an efficient mechanism, allowing nodes to prove, that they have enough space to store the data.

-In the chapter [Space-Time Tradeoff](#space-time-tradeoff), we will provide a more exact description, of how it could be implemented.
+We use the technique described in [Space-Time Tradeoff](#space-time-tradeoff) to achieve this.

 ### State of the Node and Data Availability Mining

 Each data sector of the node could be represented as a polynomial.
 The node can store all polynomial commitments inside the Merkle tree.
 Then proof of data availability could be computed as a set of random openings of the polynomial commitments at random points.
 Challenge values for the openings and commitment selection could be derived from the timestamps of the blocks of the L2 rollup.
 The proofs of data availability can be compressed using recursive zkSNARKs.

 ## Cryptographic Analysis

 ### Security Model

-TODO
+In our security model we assume that at least 50% of the nodes on the network are honest, and L1-2 consensus is secure, i.e. the L1 and L2 layers of our network are uncorrupted.
+The only thing that an adversary is allowed to do is spawn malicious nodes (no more than 50% of the network).
+The malicious nodes are allowed not to follow the presecribed protocol, but can deviate from it as chosen by the adversary.

+Honest nodes are assumed to not deviate from the protocol unless that lets them earn more (of L1 or L2 tokens that users pay for renter space) than honest bevavior would.

 ### Soundness Analysis